-See our FAFSA resource page for additional help in completing the FAFSA successfully, including a webinar recording on Completing the FAFSA.
+See our FAFSA resource page for helpful resources to help with completing the FAFSA successfully, including a webinar recording on Completing the FAFSA.

 Obtain a PIN (personal identification number).
 A PIN allows you to electronically sign your FAFSA; additionally, your PIN will be used when accessing various federal aid websites throughout your student career.
 For FAFSA filing purposes, if the student is determined to be 'Dependent' (as defined by the FAFSA), then one of the parents who is listed on the FAFSA will also need a PIN to electronically sign as the parent.

 - For dependent students, the student and a parent both need PINs.

 - You can obtain a PIN when you complete the FAFSA; or you can go to www.pin.ed.gov to obtain your PIN.

 Collect documents needed to apply, including income tax returns, W-2 forms, and other records of income.
 A full list of what you need is available at www.fafsa.ed.gov.

 - You can submit your initial FAFSA using estimated tax information.